Amethyst

 It's common to hear that stones can be recharged or purified on an Amethyst crystal druse.

-If this method appeals to you, I suggest you first purify your Amethyst druse before placing your stones on it.
+If this method appeals to you, first purify your amethyst druse before placing your stones on it.

-Amethyst is a stone with spiritual energies and works mainly on the "higher" chakras.
-While it is well suited to minerals with similar energies, using it to purify stones and crystals with earth or fire energies is questionable, to say the least.
+Amethyst is a stone with spiritual energies that mainly work on the "higher" chakras.
+While it is well suited for minerals with similar energies, using it to purify stones and with earth or fire energies may be questionable, to say the least.

 How to purify an amethyst?